JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 You may also want to familiarize yourself with the [actions/bin repo](https://github.com/actions/bin), a collection of actions that are highly scoped and useful for composing a workflow without writing any custom code (especially [actions/bin/filter](https://github.com/actions/bin/blob/master/filter)).

+## Why

+Why is this a conversation?
+Are GitHub Actions the _best_ platform on which to run your tests?
+I'd say it really depends on your needs.
+If all you need to is to run your tests, I think it's a great tool to do so.
+It's simple to setup, is just another file in your repo, and doesn't rely on an additional service.

 ## A typical Node.js workflow

 This is a `main.workflow` file that I've been using for a couple of projects and it's been a great experience.
 With most CI providers, I need to follow these steps: